AriFordsham/GHCWiki/memcpy-optimizations.md

 - `thawArray#`

 The latter four allow the user to efficiently clone an array without first setting all elements to some dummy element, which would be required to e.g. implement `cloneArray#` in terms of `newArray#` and `copyArray#`.
-The implementation of these primitive operations are in `compiler/cmm/CgPrimOps.hs` (old code generator) and `compiler/codeGen/StgCmmPrim.hs` (new code generator)
+The implementation of these primitive operations are in [compiler/cmm/CgPrimOps.hs](/trac/ghc/browser/ghc/compiler/cmm/CgPrimOps.hs) (old code generator) and [compiler/codeGen/StgCmmPrim.hs](/trac/ghc/browser/ghc/compiler/codeGen/StgCmmPrim.hs) (new code generator).

+## Test API

+The main test for this feature of GHC is `cgrun069`, located at `testsuite/tests/ghc-regress/codeGen/should_run/`.